MargheritaCavattoni/ClassGraph/README.md

 ```

 ## Preprocessing
 ClassGraph requires two input ﬁles: one representing a graph of reads and the other containing the result of the classiﬁcation process.
 The labelles assigned to the reads by the pre-existing binning tool will be propagated over the graph to the still unclassified reads.
-ClassGraph is thought to be used with paired-end reads.
+ClassGraph is thought to be used with both paired-end and single-end reads.
+It can be used for short and for long reads.

 ### Overlap Graph
-The graph must be composed as follows: the nodes represent the reads and the edges their overlaps.
+The graph must be composed as follows: the nodes represent the reads and the weights of the edges their overlaps.
 The file must be presented in asqg format.
 One possible tool that satisfies these requirements is [**SGA**](https://github.com/jts/sga) (String Graph Assembler), an assembler based on the overlap-layout-consensus.
+If you are using an assembler that does not use exact overlaps to build the graph, you can modify the asqg format by adding a final column containing the values of the weights you want to assign to the edges (in this case set the option --assembler 2).

 ### Binning Tools
 ClassGraph requires as input the result of the classification process presented as follows: